RhoInc/status-over-time/README.md

 # Status Over Time
-The status over time chart shows the number of events that are occurring over time for a generic event status.
+The status-over-time chart shows the number of events that are occurring over time grouped by a categorical status variable.

 **Sample image goes here**